tonypilz/Signal-Slot-Notify/README.md

 # Comparison to Oberserver-Pattern

-After employing the observer pattern, the example from the [first paragraph](#signal-slot-notify) might look like this:
+Using the observer pattern, the example from the [first paragraph](#signal-slot-notify) might look like this:

 ```cpp
 #include <include/signal_slot.h>